aws/aws-cdk-rfcs/text/0322-cdk-pipelines-updated-api.md

 ### Why should we _not_ do this?

 Maybe generalizing to multiple deployment backends is too speculative, and we shouldn't be spending effort on it.

-Maybe leaving a specialized API at level 1 is not generic enough, and we'll end up reimplementing substantial amounts of code anyway, wasting the effort generalizing.

 In any case, our current front-end API is a bit awkward and can do with some optimizing (it's not as minimal and humanist as we prefer our CDK APIs to be), and the internals need some reworking to address bits of